Yo1L/kubernetes/MyApp/Readme.md

 kubectl apply -f myapp.conf
 ```

-Another solution is to create a new configuration map (new name) and modify your deployments accordingly like you do in docker stack with your configs...
+Another solution is to create a new configuration map (new name) and modify your deployments accordingly like you'll do in docker stack with your configs...

 #### Export to yaml
 ```